frougon/pythondialog/README.rst

 at a Python 3 command prompt.

-To browse the documentation in HTML format, you can launch an HTTP server listening on port 1234 with "pydoc3 -p 1234 &" (yes, it is that easy) and simply browse on http://localhost:1234/ afterwards.

-Alternatively, you can dump the dialog.py documentation to an HTML file with "pydoc3 -w dialog" or "pydoc3 -w /path/to/dialog.py".
+You can extract the documentation from dialog.py to an HTML file with "pydoc3 -w dialog" or "pydoc3 -w /path/to/dialog.py".
 This will generate dialog.html in the current directory.

+Alternatively, if pythondialog is already installed, pydoc3 can act as an HTTP server and provide the documentation to web browsers.
+For instance, launching "pydoc3 -p 1234" will make it listen on TCP port 1234.
+You can then point your browser to http://localhost:1234/ and read the documentation.

 See the pydoc module documentation for more information.